Here are quick weekend trips from Dallas to get to before dinner.

 What’s a quick weekend getaway for you?
 Anything under three hours is what I think a short trip would be.
 East Texas has so many places I’d love to mention because it’s not too far from Dallas, and the area offers fantastic places to relax and spend time in nature.

-When I want to get away for a weekend, I look for a place that has a hot tub, horseback riding, a winery or two, and live music.
+When I want to get away for a weekend, I look for a place with a hot tub, horseback riding, a winery, and live music.
 Some of the best weekend getaways from Dallas are right out your front door.

 Brenham / Chappell Hill / Washington / Burton